-I have heard of a lot of people who go out for their warm up and they say they’re gonna “see how it goes.”
+I have heard of a lot of people who go out for their warm-up and they say they’re gonna “see how it goes.”
 I think this is a very bad idea.
-I almost ALWAYS feel completely awful when I start doing the intensity portion of my warm up, and if it weren’t for my plan, I would just back off and resign myself to feeling badly that day.
-The point of warm up is to get yourself PAST the feelings of lethargy and tiredness, so that those are out of the way by race start time.
+I almost ALWAYS feel completely awful when I start doing the intensity portion of my warm-up, and if it weren’t for my plan, I would just back off and resign myself to feeling bad that day.
+The point of the warm-up is to get yourself PAST the feelings of lethargy and tiredness so that those are out of the way by race start time.

 3. Be Totally Self Contained